University of Puerto Rico School of Law: Facilities

 The UPR Law School Building was designed by architect Henry Klumb and inaugurated in 1962, replacing a converted tobacco storage facility which housed the Law school for many years.
-Built during David Helfeld's incumbency as Dean, it was extensively remodeled by architect Segundo Cardona, FAIA of Sierra Cardona Ferrer Architects under Antonio García Padilla's sixteen-year term (1986-2001) as the law school dean.
+Built during David Helfeld's incumbency as Dean, it was extensively remodeled by architect Segundo Cardona, FAIA of Sierra Cardona Ferrer Architects under Antonio García Padilla's sixteen-year term (1986–2001) as the law school dean.

 UPR Law School Building

 The original Law School building of the University of Puerto Rico (UPR), built during David Helfeld's incumbency as Dean, replaced a converted tobacco storage facility which housed the Law school for many years.
 It was designed by Henry Klumb in 1961 and inaugurated in 1962.
-Klumb, a German architect of international renown and a disciple of Frank Lloyd Wright, was based in Puerto Rico for the latter part of his life.
-He left a vast body of impressive work that marked the beginning of the modern Latin American movement and exercised significant influence over contemporary tropical architecture.
+Klumb, a German architect and disciple of Frank Lloyd Wright, was based in Puerto Rico for the latter part of his life.

 Law school expansion and new library

-As the Law School grew, expansion of the existing facilities became necessary.
-In 2001, the Law School Building was extensively remodeled and expanded under Antonio García Padilla's term as the law school dean.
-Klumb's designs are organic in nature and adapt well to growth and change.
-In the expansion of the Law School, it was decided to preserve the original stylistic expression—an architectural celebration of modernity—and to employ a vocabulary of restraint out of respect for the character of the original structure.
-The expansion project and new library were designed by Puerto Rican architect Segundo Cardona FAIA (Sierra Cardona Ferrer Architects), who has worked as student intern for Henry Klumb before becoming an architect himself.
+In 2001, the law school building was extensively remodeled and expanded under Antonio García Padilla's term as the law school dean.
+In the expansion of the Law School, it was decided to preserve the architecture of the original structure.
+The expansion project and new library were designed by Puerto Rican architect Segundo Cardona FAIA (Sierra Cardona Ferrer Architects), who had worked as student intern for Henry Klumb before becoming an architect.